JasselD/JasselNotes/COMP610/Collections.md

-- Is an object that gathers and organis
+- Is an object that gathers and organises a group of object, which are called the elements of the collections
 - Data Structures
 	  - Arrays
 	  - LinkedList